 “Intellectual Property Rights” or “IPR” or “IP” means any and all forms of intellectual property rights, anywhere in the world, whether registered or unregistered, including without limitation patents and applications therefor, including provisional applications, and all reissues, divisions, renewals, extensions, continuations and continuations-in-part thereof; all rights other than patents in inventions (whether patentable or not), invention disclosures, improvements, trade secrets, proprietary information, know-how, technology and technical data; and all trademarks, tradenames, colour schemes; and all copyrights, copyright registrations and applications therefor and all other rights corresponding thereto, trademarks, tradenames, designs.

-Product shall mean any product or service that is based on, involves,uses, or is developed from, the Technology or the Derivative Technology.
+Product shall mean any product or service that is based on, involves,uses, or is developed from, the Technology or the Derivative Technology, irrespective of whether it is sold as a commodity or not.

 Receiving Party shall mean either of the Parties hereto, who receives Confidential Information from the Disclosing Party.